- About Us

 David is a Director and Company Secretary of Social Traders.

-Mark Daniels, Learning and Development
+Mark Daniels, Head of Market and Sector Development

 Prior to Social Traders, Mark worked with the Brotherhood of St Laurence managing a number of social enterprises aimed at assisting people into mainstream employment as well as providing expertise to other agencies looking to establish social enterprise.